166: How To Be 2x As Productive With Your Team

 Austin Brawner: What's up everybody?
 Welcome to another episode of the Ecommerce Influence podcast.
 My name is Austin Brawner.

-Andrew Foxwell: And I’m Andrew Foxwell.
-How you doing, man?
+Andrew Foxwell: And I'm Andrew Foxwell.
+How are you doing, man?

 Andrew Foxwell: Always a humbling experience, definitely, in terms of understanding there's physical limits to what I can do and there's mental limits to what I can do.
 I can't unpack another box right now.
 I understand that challenge.